Table of Contents

 Absorption and Timing: Why Schedule Matters

-A common strategy many people find helpful is to space out their supplements.
-For example, if you take your Mounjaro injection once a week, you might pay closer attention to your supplement timing during the first few days after the dose when the medication's concentration is highest.
+Many people find it helpful to space out their supplements.
+For example, you might pay closer attention to timing during the first few days after your weekly Mounjaro injection when medication levels are highest.
+Spreading berberine doses throughout the day can also maintain consistent levels and reduce digestive strain.

 Who Should Avoid This Combination?

-- Pregnant or Breastfeeding Individuals: There is insufficient data on the safety of Mounjaro or high-dose berberine during pregnancy or while nursing.
+- Pregnant or Breastfeeding Individuals: There is insufficient safety data for this combination during pregnancy or nursing.

-- Those Undergoing Surgery: Both substances can affect blood sugar and blood clotting; they usually need to be discontinued well before any surgical procedures.
+- Those Undergoing Surgery: Both substances affect blood sugar and clotting and must usually be stopped well before surgery.

 Swiss Peak Health: Our Commitment to Quality and Transparency